FAQs

 In short, we’ve brought the American standard of care to Japan — making your healthcare feel familiar, consistent, and reliable, no matter where you or your family are coming from.

-Yes.
+• Yes.
 We prescribe GLP-1 medications when clinically appropriate and support you holistically in your weight loss journey.
 These medications may require prior authorization with your insurance.
-We stock GLP-1s available in Japan (injection and pills) on-site and can also send prescriptions to U.S. military pharmacies (MTFs) or Express Scripts if necessary.
+We stock GLP-1s available in Japan (injection and pills) on-site.
 If your insurance doesn’t cover them, we’ll work with you to find the most cost-effective option.

-At this time, we do not directly prescribe testosterone in Japan.
-However, we provide lab monitoring and clinical follow-up for patients on testosterone therapy and coordinate care with U.S.-based prescribers when needed.
+• Yes, we have injectable testosterone available in Japan.
+If you have another source of your testosterone prescriptions, we also provide lab monitoring and clinical follow-up for patients on testosterone therapy and coordinate care with U.S.-based prescribers when needed.
 Our goal is to ensure safe, continuous management of your treatment while you’re overseas.

 Services